jac307/MediaArtTutorials/IARTS1T03/WT-W7.md

 Your work will be assessed based on:

 - **Clarity of Sonic Intentions**
-  The emotional arc is clearly defined and reflected in the composition (beginning → shift → ending), and it meaningfully extends your **Week 6 Lighting as Temporal Transformation** approach.
+  Your written description clearly defines the emotional arc (beginning → shift → ending), and the composition meaningfully extends your Week 6 *Lighting as Temporal Transformation* approach.

 - **Sound Composition Structure**
-  The 30-second composition demonstrates intentional layering, at least three sound sources, effective fades, and clean audio levels (no clipping).
+  The 30-second composition demonstrates intentional layering of at least three sound sources, clear temporal development, effective fade-in and fade-out, and clean audio levels without distortion.

 - **Integration in Blender & Final Render**
-  Sound is correctly imported and synchronized within the Blender file.
+  Sound is correctly imported and synchronized within the Blender file, and lighting timing aligns with the 30-second duration.
-  The static wide shot demonstrates a deliberate framing strategy (rule of thirds, symmetry, or leading lines) both in the `.blend` file and in the final rendered video.
+  The static wide shot reflects a deliberate framing strategy (rule of thirds, symmetry, or leading lines) both in the `.blend` file and in the final rendered video.

 - **Technical Completion & File Organization**
-  Correct file naming conventions are followed (`.wav`, `.rpp`, `.blend`, `.mp4`, `.pdf`).
-Final submission is a proper render (not a viewport recording).
+  All required files follow correct naming conventions and are properly rendered (not viewport recordings).

 ---